 The intersection between diversity, inclusion, product, and employer brand has dramatically accelerated in the past three years.
-Katharyn White, a global marketing leader at IBM, will be joined by Emily Goodson, a startup advisor specializing in Series A and B companies, to discuss and present real-world examples of branding done right, and a few that have gone awry.
+Katharyn White, a global marketing leader at Google, will be joined by Emily Goodson, a startup advisor specializing in Series A and B companies, to discuss and present real-world examples of branding done right, and a few that have gone awry.

 After this session, you'll know:

 The relationship between company and the employer brand, and how HR and Marketing leaders should partner to have a cohesive message.

 Action steps for leaders to take for auditing and owning their company’s approach.

 Real-life examples of companies taking a stand on DEI and other societal issues - both in productive and performative ways.

 Katharyn White is Google's Head of Marketing for Public Sector.
 She is a Marketing Society Fellow, who led T-Systems marketing and channels, and as part of the leadership team transformed the organization, function and clients.
 Katharyn brings to this role a passion for positive change, and over twenty five years of GTM, channels, transformation and government experience.